Metaform/edc-aas/README.md

 An **AAS asset** may be a composition (i.e. contain other assets) and have more than one representation (submodel).
 As a metamodel, AAS includes the concepts of `instance` and `type` defined as a `kind`.
 The AAS metamodel can be expressed as a hierarchical graph with `contains` and `derivedFrom` edges.

-### IDS Datasets/EDC Assets
+### IDS Datasets

-An **IDS dataset/EDC asset** represents data that can be shared with other dataspace participants.
-An IDS dataset/EDC asset:
+An **IDS dataset** represents data that can be shared with other dataspace participants.
+An IDS dataset:

 - is associated with 1..N **offers**.
 - may include 0..N data "parts" such as messages, files, or archives
 - may include a finite or infinite set of data that is not temporarily bound

-### Attaching IDS Dataset/EDC Assets to the AAS Metamodel
+### Attaching IDS Dataset to the AAS Metamodel

-There are two practical ways to model the relationship between EDC and AAS assets:
+There are two practical ways to model the relationship between IDS datasets and AAS assets:

-1. An IDS dataset/EDC asset has a 1..1 relationship with an AAS asset.
+1. An IDS dataset has a 1..1 relationship with an AAS asset.
-2. An IDS dataset/EDC asset has a 1..N relationship with an AAS asset.
+2. An IDS dataset has a 1..N relationship with an AAS asset.

 In cases where there are many AAS assets, Option 1 is suboptimal since it requires a contract negotiation for each AAS request.
-Option 2 allows a single EDC asset to represent more than one AAS asset, which aligns with having one contract negotiation and transfer process span many AAS requests.
+Option 2 allows a single IDS dataset to represent more than one AAS asset, which aligns with having one contract negotiation and transfer process span many AAS requests.
 The latter approach should be preferred unless there is a compelling business requirement to do otherwise.

 #### The IDS Endpoint and `protocolInformation` type

-The association between IDS datasets/EDC assets and AAS assets will be made available in an AAS Registry using IDS-specific `protocolInformation` entry for an endpoint in an asset or submodel descriptor.
+The association between IDS datasets and AAS assets will be made available in an AAS Registry using IDS-specific `protocolInformation` entry for an endpoint in an asset or submodel descriptor.
 With this method, it is possible to support either of the two modelling approaches specified in the previous section.
 In the case where the association is
 1..N, the endpoint and `protocolInformation` entry can be included in the POSTed AAS descriptor, or the AAS Registry may include an implementation-specific mechanism for defining endpoint and `protocolInformation` entries for a category of AAS types.